 Small & medium sized businesses in Bristol: The city has a specific section on the national connection voucher scheme website where you can access everything you need to know about the scheme, and apply for a voucher.
 On here you will also find a list of broadband suppliers that are registered with the scheme and operating in Bristol.

-Don’t miss out on the chance to upgrade to high grade, high speed broadband and save up to £3,000 in connection costs.
+Don’t miss out on the chance to upgrade to high grade, high speed broadband and save between£250 and £3,000 in connection costs.
 Further information is available on National Voucher Scheme website.

 Are you a broadband supplier operating in Bristol?
 The Connection Vouchers Scheme is accepting new applications to join the list of registered suppliers that businesses can use under the Connection Voucher Scheme.